 After running the above query whole database will be deleted.

-- To truncate Student_details table from student_data database.
+To truncate the Student_details table from the student_data database.

 TRUNCATE TABLE Student_details;